-Two non-profit student loan servicers have announced that they will not continue servicing federal student loans in the U.S. Department of Education’s Direct Loan program after the end of the year.
+Three student loan servicers have announced that they will not continue servicing federal student loans in the U.S. Department of Education’s Direct Loan program after the end of the year.

 FedLoan Servicing is operated by the Pennsylvania Higher Education Assistance Agency (PHEAA).
 And Granite State is operated by the New Hampshire Higher Education Association Foundation (NHHEAF) Network.
 Navient is a leading provider of education loan management and business processing solutions for education, healthcare, and government clients at the federal, state, and local levels.

 Why are these student loan servicers dropping out?
 And what should you do if any of your loans are currently serviced by one of these companies?
 Here's what you need to know.

 Student loan servicers are dropping out of the Direct Loan program for several reasons, including cost, complexity and the current and future lack of support from the U.S. Department of Education.